13 Best Strike Indicators of 2023: Tested and Honest Review

 The best indicators for fly fishing are the ones that are the most functional, not the most popular.

-So What Is A Great Strike Indicator For Trout
+So What Makes A Great Strike Indicator?

 an angler nymphing behind a rock in a trout stream.

 Using the wrong indicators in shallow clear water like this can actually spook fish.
-There are some that work well in this type of water.
+There are some indicators that work well in this type of water.

 Best Strike Indicators Quick Picks

-• Yarn And Wool Indicators – Best For Subtle Presentation: These land softly for a more subtle presentation, they are good when casting in the wind, and they don’t spook fish, they are also good for subtle takes, and very good for smaller streams.
+• Yarn And Wool Indicators – Best For Subtle Presentation: These land softly for a more subtle presentation, they are good when casting in the wind, and they don’t spook fish, they are also good for subtle takes, and are very good for smaller streams.
 My favorite is the New Zealand Indicator.

 big wise brown trout caught by head guide graham

-I had to figure out how to fix this so they could catch more fish.
-I determined then that some indicators really help improve your speed and your presentation, while other strike indicators don’t.
+I determined then that some indicators really help improve your speed and your presentation, while others don’t.

-4. The best strike indicator will detect the most subtle strikes and help with catching fish.
+5. They enable me to detect the most subtle strikes and help with catching fish.

 Speed Control Really Matters